Aniruddhaqre/MOVIE-APP/README.md

 # movieapp

-this is a movie app build in react
-Fetches data from OMDB api and displays the data about movies
+This is a movie app build in react fetches data from OMDB api and displays the data about movies